The Commonplace

 0.07

 Convolutional neural networks achieved 95.4% accuracy in identifying ulcers and hemorrhages.
-Output Quality positive high accuracy of CNN in identifying ulcers and hemorrhages
+Output Quality positive accuracy of CNN in identifying ulcers and hemorrhages

 accuracy = 95.4%